giantswarm/gatling-app/README.md

 Notes:
- - The `configMap` name must be provided via the `simulation.configMap.name` key in `values.yaml`
+ - The `configMap` name must be provided via the `simulation.configMap.name` key in `values.yaml` (`simulation-configmap` in the example below).
- - The simulation file key (`nginx.NginxSimulation.scala` in the example below) must be a valid file name for a simulation Class.
+ - The simulation file key (`NginxSimulation.scala` in the example below) must be a valid file name for a simulation Class.

 ```
 apiVersion: v1